NDrawel/Programming-2/Array_1.md

 | Modify an element | Does not exist    | `array[idx]`   |

 ##  Arrays class

-Java provides us an `Arrays` class which contains many useful methods related to array.
+Provides static methods for common array manipulations.
+This class contains many useful methods for operations on arrays.
+You will encounter many situations where you can use these methods in your code.
+Please check the course notes.

-### . print the entire array
+### print the entire array

 For a class, we should override the `toString()` method, so it does not give us the address of the object.

 For an Array, we can directly call `Arrays.toString(array)`, which returns a string to represent the array.
 However, the output format is fixed and you cannot customize it.

 ### Example 1
 Write a Java program that creates an array of five Strings containing the first names of people in your family.
 Write a program that counts and displays the total number of vowels (both uppercase and lowercase) in all five Strings that you entered.
 ```java